fromage-fraser/dd-gui/README.md

 ## Mudlet GUI for Dragons Domain MUD

 This is the codebase for the [Mudlet](https://www.mudlet.org/)-based GUI used by the [Dragons Domain MUD](https://smihilist.com/dd4/web/main/frame.html).
-It is instantiated as a [muddler](https://github.com/demonnic/muddler) project, meaning you can work on the Lua code (scripts, aliases, triggers etc) outside of the Mudlet client's editor, then compile it using muddler into an easily-portable package for Mudlet.
+It is instantiated as a [muddler](https://github.com/demonnic/muddler) project, meaning devs can work on the Lua code (scripts, aliases, triggers etc) outside of the Mudlet client's editor, then compile it using muddler into an easily-portable package.

 ## Installation (players)

-To install and use the GUI, connect to the MUD through Mudlet at **dd4.webredirect.org** on port **8888**, then type the following at your command prompt:
+To install and use the GUI, connect to the MUD through Mudlet at **dd4.webredirect.org** on port **8888**.
+The GUI should automatically install when you connect, and the extra custom content should automatically download after you log in.

+You should expect a short delay for the downloading the first time you connect, but subsequent connections (for the same character) will only download new assets.
+Currently characters store a new set of code and assets for each profile, but we may try to figure out a way to share unchanging assets between character profiles in the future.

+If you have any issues with the automated installation and update system for the GUI, you can type the following at your Mudlet command prompt to install it manually:

 `lua installPackage("https://smihilist.com/dd4/web/main/gui/DD_GUI.mpackage")`

+## Uninstall (players)

-To uninstall the GUI, simply type:
+To uninstall the GUI, you can simply type:

 `lua uninstallPackage("DD_GUI")`, use the built-in `ugui` alias, or use Mudlet's graphical package manager.

-Custom assets (primarily images right now) will be autodownloaded when you connect to the MUD.
-You should expect a short delay the first time you connect, but subsequent connections (for the same character) will only download new assets.
-Currently characters store a new set of code and assets for each profile, but we may try to figure out a way to share unchanging assets between character profiles in the future.

 ## Installation (devs)